 When it comes to comparing AirBaltic to other airlines, it’s definitely a budget-friendly option.
-They offer competitive prices and a good selection of routes, but like with most budget airlines, you might have to pay extra for things like seat selection or checked baggage.
+They offer competitive prices and a good selection of routes.
+However, like with most budget airlines, you might have to pay extra for things like seat selection or checked baggage.

 Here are some fun fact about the AirBaltic:

 - AirBaltic is the largest airline in Latvia